thephenom1708/js-snippets/README.md

 # js-snippets
-A collection of code snippets for learning various concepts in Javascript with ES6 standards
+A collection of code snippets for various concepts in Functional Prgramming and Frontend/UI Development using Javascript with ES6 standards.

 ### Running Snippets on Local Environment
 ---